AmaanHaider/voice-agent-slack-pipeline/README.md

   - Ensure `SLACK_WEBHOOK_URL` is set in the environment (Vercel env vars for production)
   - Ensure the webhook payload has `status: "completed"`
 - **401 unauthorized**:
-  - Missing/wrong `?secret=...` in the webhook URL while `WEBHOOK_SECRET` is set
+  - Missing or wrong `?secret=...` in the request URL (must match `WEBHOOK_SECRET` exactly)
-  - Use a URL-safe secret (letters/numbers) to avoid encoding issues
+  - Use a URL-safe secret (letters/numbers) so Bolna’s URL field doesn’t need encoding
+- **503 server_misconfigured**:
+  - `WEBHOOK_SECRET` is missing from the environment — set it locally and on Vercel, then redeploy
 - **413 Payload Too Large**:
   - Body exceeded `2mb` (`express.json({ limit: "2mb" })`)